Which of the Following Have Quantized Values? A Deep Dive into Quantization in Physics

 Q: Is gravity quantized?

 A: This is a major open question in physics.
-While we have a very successful theory of gravity in the macroscopic world (general relativity), it remains unclear whether gravity is quantized at the quantum level.
+And while we have a very successful theory of gravity in the macroscopic world (general relativity), it remains unclear whether gravity is quantized at the quantum level.
 The search for a quantum theory of gravity, such as string theory or loop quantum gravity, is one of the most important challenges in modern theoretical physics.

 Q: Why don't we observe quantization in everyday life?